 Continue your walk with an exploration of the Mykonos that tourists seldom see, and discover her mysteries amid narrow winding streets lined with whitewashed houses, signature blue trim and walled gardens.
 Discover the town's deliberately confusing layout, designed to fool attacking pirates.
 The nearby windmills, an island trademark, once ground wheat that was used to bake bread.
 Now they stand as symbols of the island and afford a wonderful photo opportunity.
 Finally, do as the Mykonians and enjoy a refreshment of ouzo with some traditional mezedes before returning to your ship.

 Need to Know:

 Note: Tour is dependent on weather conditions and entails 2 1/2 hours of walking on cobblestone streets with slight inclines and a few steps.
 Even though tour has limited participation and is conducted in small groups; a minimum number of participants is required to operate.
 Temperatures can reach extreme highs during summer months; we recommend that you drink a lot of water, use sun protection and dress in layers.
-Tour will not operate on Mondays as the Mykonos Archeological Museum is closed but will be replaced with the Aegean Maritime Museum.
+Mykonos Archeological Museum is closed but will be replaced with the Aegean Maritime Museum.

 Tours with this activity level involve a considerable amount of physical activity such as substantial walking over cobblestone streets, uneven or steep terrain, climbing stairs, or extended periods of standing.
 Not recommended for guests with physical limitations.
 Comfortable, sturdy shoes are recommended.